 Did you know?
 A typical. bull’s eye rash on a dog’s belly isn’t necessary indicative of Lyme’s disease.
 Indeed, the bulls’ eye mark can indicate a bite or inflammation, explains Critical Care Vet, an Emergency and Critical Care Specialist.

 Does Your Dog Have a Rash on the Belly?
 Here are Costs

 Does your dog have a rash on the belly?
-Then you may be wondering about associated costs.
+Then you may be wondering about associated costs of treating a skin rash on a dog’s belly.
 Costs for treating a rash on a dog’s belly may vary tremendously depending of the specific skin condition.
 You may be looking at between $75-1000 with initial visit, regular rechecks and/or referral to a veterinary dermatologist.